SeeedDocument/Seeed-WiKi/docs/Motor_Shield_V2.0.md

 |D13    |	**OUT4** |

 !!!Note
-    D8~D13 was used by Motor Shield.
+    D8~D13 are used by Motor Shield.
 Please don't use those pins to avoid conflict.

 ### Analog Pin Used
 |Arduino Pin   |Function        |